-A software project consisting of many source files can be compiled adding all . c-file to the compiler call.
+A software project consisting of many source files can be compiled adding all .c-file to the compiler call.
 This works but is not the best way when searching for compilation errors.
-A better and faster way is to define an makefile which automates the build.
-The next Section 2.9 shows how this basically works.
+A better and faster way is to define a makefile which automates the build.
+The next Section 3.9 shows how this basically works.

-2.9 Makefiles
+3.9 Makefiles

 Make is a utility that automates the build process for executable programs and libraries from source code.
-It is controlled by a text file called Makefile which contains the build instructions.
+It is, by default, controlled by a text file called Makefile, which contains the build instructions.
 It can deal with dependencies between different source code files and compiles only files that have been modified since the last build.
 There exists different versions of make such as GNU Make, BSD Make and Microsoft's nmake.

-A makefile works as a simple dependency tree.
+A makefile is not a script as we have seen it in the case of bash, but rather works as a dependency tree.
 It compiles the files that are outdated in the order they depend on each other.
 The makefile consists of so called targets, which may depend on each other.
 A target is defined by a rule: